Lafa0x9-Hackathon/lafa0x9/README.md

 ### Hi there 👋

-We're GeometryCraft D&D Community - Full Stack Enthusiast.
+We're GeometryCraft Community - Full Stack Enthusiast.

 To join our Open Source Community: